 Dulce’s path towards interior design began as a young child and eventually led her to study with world famous designers in Milan, Italy.
-Her studies started in a local La Paz university, then on to a university in Guatemala for courses in lighting and furniture design and ultimately to Milano Politecnico University.
-She has two retail studios located in Cabo San Lucas and La Paz.
-Her clientele is a blend of business and home owners and as the demand for custom work grew her company expanded to include an in-house carpentry shop that now employs over 50 people.
+She majored in interior design and landscaping in a renowned university in Guadalajara, and then received diplomas in lighting and furniture design in the European Institute of Design; as well as bar and restaurant design in Politecnico de Milano, Italy.
+She has two retail stores located in Los Cabos and La Paz and also works as a general carpentry contractor for custom homes and commercial projects.
+She has taught in Universidad Mundial, a local university looking to inspire the younger generations.
+Her clientele is a blend of business and home owners and as the demand for custom work grew, her company expanded to include an in-house carpentry shop that now employs over 50 people.

 Gabriela de Vaca’s journey into interior design actually began in architecture which she studied for 2-1/2 years in Tijuana before coming to La Paz and switching to interior design at the Mundial University.
 In addition to the typical courses, she specialized in exterior landscaping and outdoor structures.
 Her clientele is also a blend of business and home owners plus various government projects that spread from Los Cabos to La Paz.

 Interestingly enough, both designers use similar words when describing their style.
 Modern, clean, simple with a love of natural materials.

 If I were to ask you what words you would use to describe Mexican decor I am pretty sure that most of you would use words like rustic, handmade, bright, and traditional.
 That’s because as expats this is how we view what we think represents Mexican culture.
 When we land here we are often enamoured with woven blankets, Talavera pottery and porcelain geckos.
 We paint our walls outrageous colors that we would NEVER use in our former homes and happily sit back on our chunky furniture made by Juan Carlos at the local carpentaría.